syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 The following examples demonstrate how the Docker file should be configured in order to convert a Word document to PDF in different Linux distributions.

 ## Alpine

+You can use below Dockerfile to convert a Word document to PDF in Alpine Linux.

 {% tabs %}
 {% highlight Dockerfile %}